zeusdeux/use-is-in-viewport/Readme.md

    - Simple, to the point name
    - Easy installation
    - Correct peer dependencies to prevent foot-guns
-   - Tons of docs and examples (in progress)
+   - Tons of docs and examples
 3. Make it easy to address the most likely use-cases
    - e.g., "Tell me when an element is visible in the current window viewport", "Tell me when 75% of an element is visible in current window viewport"